 something like Virtual Reality (VR)

-Regrettably Google is retiring Picasa in favour of Google Photos (https://photos.coogle.com) Although very clever (intrusive almost) I have yet to discover the easy ways I have used got years to crop, brighten, annotate, email, print,arrange and generally improve my photos.
+Regrettably Google retired Picasa in favour of Google Photos (https://photos.coogle.com) Although very clever (intrusive almost) I have yet to discover the easy ways I have used for years to crop, brighten, annotate, print,arrange and generally improve my photos using Picasa.
+It still works apart from emailing.
 I may have to find an alternative package for these jobs.
 Everyone hates change, including me.

 An iDrive is a standard 1-terabyte external hard drive, commonly used for backups.
 But it has the unique feature of Wi-Fi connectivity, so you can backup multiple computers (up to 5 at once) without connecting it manually to each one.